JackLindgren/colorMap/README.md

 # Options

 ## Input and output
-Specify your input file - the filename must have a .csv extension.
-If none is specified, program will prompt for one.
+A single input CSV must be included in the arguments.

-Specify your output file - the filename must have a .svg extension.
-If non is specified, program will output to `newMap.svg`.
+An output file may be optionally set with the `outputfile` argument.
+If no output file is specified, output will be written to `newMap.svg`.

-e.g. `colorMap input.csv output.svg`
+e.g. `colorMap input.csv --outputfile=output.svg`

 ## Colors
-Set your own colors - provide 2 or 3 6-digit hex color values (in quotes and preceded by a `#` e.g. `"#fcd123`) or named colors (e.g. `red`) in your arguments.
-If fewer than 2 are provided, we will use the default colors.
-If more than three are provided, only the first three colors will be used.
-Default colors: yellow (#F4EB37), orange (#FFA500), red (#8B0000)
+Set your own colors - provide 6-digit hex color values (preceded by a `#` e.g. `"#fcd123`) or named colors (e.g. `red`) with the `low`, `high`, and `medium` arguments.

+If `low` or `high` is specified, but not both, the argument will be ignored and default will be used instead.
+Likewise if `medium` is specified without `low` and `high`, it will be ignored.

-e.g. `colorMap "#4286f4" "#42f448 "ee42f4"`
+e.g. `colorMap --low=#4286f4 --medium=#42f448 --high=red`

+If invalid values are used, they will be ignored and replaced by the default value for that part of the gradient.

+e.g. `colorMap --low=cats --high=red`, the 'low' value will default to #F4EB37.

 ## Gradient options
 ### Default